pyg-team/pytorch_geometric/docs/source/tutorial/neighborloader.rst

 ``NeighborLoader`` is a data loader that performs neighbor sampling as introduced in the “Inductive Representation Learning on Large Graphs” paper.
 This loader allows for mini-batch training of GNNs on large-scale graphs where full-batch training leads to out of memory problem.

+In the paper, they uniformly sample a fixed-size set of neighbors, in order to keep the computational footprint of each batch fixed.
+Without this sampling the memory and expected runtime of a single batch is unpredictable and can grow linearly with the number of nodes in the graph.
+Therefore, this sampling is crucial for training GNNs on large-scale graphs.

+Here's a simplified step-by-step process:

+Node Selection: Given a large graph, NeighborLoader batchsize = 1, you start with a node you want to compute representations for.
+This node is referred to as the "center" node.

+Sampling: This neighborhood consists of nodes directly connected to the center node (its neighbors).
+Instead of considering all neighbors, which can be computationally expensive for large graphs, you perform random sampling.
+You select a fixed number of neighbors from the neighborhood.
+This subset is known as the "sampled neighbors."

+Aggregation: The information from these sampled neighbors is then aggregated in some way, like GraphSAGE Layer in the following example.

+Representation Update: The aggregated information is used to update the representation of the center node.
+This updated representation incorporates information from a limited set of neighbors.

 Small graph example
 --------------------